 That’s not to say there isn’t a time or place for The Screen.
 The good side of it can be educational, but the dark side lures us in under false pretenses.
-“Just 30 minutes of this video game and then I’ll get back to my homework,” turns into hours spent wasting precious time.
+“Just thirty minutes and I’ll get to work” turns into hours spent wasting precious time.

 1 Establish clear limits.
 There are a lot of educational opportunities to be had with The Screen, but finding a balance is crucial.
 Obviously, if your children are older, they’re going to need The Screen to complete assignments.
 Don’t just turn a blind eye though.
 Get involved and set limitations for free time on devices too.
 Sit down as a family and outline the rules for your kids.

 2Show them how to prioritize.
 A great way to have a good relationship with the bright side of The Screen is to teach your kids how to prioritize.
-For example, one rule you can set is that there is no iPad, TV, smartphone, or laptop use (unless for school work of course) until all homework assignments are completed.
-If you have a safe, you can stow small devices in there to show you mean business or even a locking file cabinet will do the trick.
+For example, no iPad, TV, smartphone, or laptop use (unless for school work of course) until all assignments are completed.
+If you have a safe or a locked cabinet, you can stow small devices in there to show you mean business.
 Check over homework first before allowing a limited amount of time with devices for fun.
 This is a great rule because it will help them become better, more productive adults who know how to put first things first and wind up with more time for fun.

 3 Set a good example.
 Let’s be honest here…are you fighting your own battle with The Screen?
-If you come home and watch TV for hours on end, or scroll needlessly through your FB feed and simply reply with, “Mmmhmm,” to your kids instead of engaging with them, you have to make some changes yourself.
+Do you come home and watch TV for hours on end, or scroll needlessly through your FB feed and simply reply with, “Mmmhmm,” to your kids instead of engaging with them?
+Then you have to make some changes yourself.
 Kids copy what they see, so if they see you constantly staring at their smartphones or always watching TV, that’s what they’re going to do.

 5 Use parental controls to protect your kids.
-One of the darkest sides of The Screen is how easy it is for your kids to access inappropriate sites and apps.
-Use the settings to prevent them from accessing it, restrict data with your phone company to keep phone bills from skyrocketing, and monitor all games and apps.
+One of the darkest sides of The Screen is how easily your kids can access inappropriate sites and apps.
+Use settings to prevent them from accessing those, restrict data with your phone company to keep phone bills from skyrocketing, and monitor all games and apps.
 Kids can also be subject to cyberbullying, so being involved in how they use their devices can alert you should someone try to harm your child via technological avenues.

 By teaming up to teach our kids good habits with The Screen now, we’ll be serving them well for the future.
-Technology will only continue to become more prevalent in our lives and while it certainly will help us in even more ways than we can possibly imagine now, with every positive development there is a dark side.
+Technology will only continue to become more prevalent in our lives.
+While it will help us in even more ways than we can possibly imagine now, with every positive development there is a dark side.
 Teaching our kids how to use technology for good is how we can be sure they will know how to do the right thing always.